 Constant-velocity (CV) joints, AKA homokinetic joints, require high-quality grease to properly operate.
 And for that task, Red Line’s lube will be a good pick.
 It includes oxidation, corrosion, and water resistance, as well as anti-wear protection and a red moly compound.
 The pros also include performance in high temperatures, pressure protection, and longevity.

 Red Line Synthetic CV-2 withstands -100 degrees Fahrenheit.
-The upper limit is 500 degrees F – no other grease on our list can match that kind of temperature stability.
+The upper limit is 500 degrees F – no other grease on my list can match that kind of temperature stability.
 Low oil separation and evaporation are also a part of the deal.
 This product will be a good fit not only for your monster truck or SUV, but also for sports vehicles, motorcycles, and snowmobiles.

 Summing up, Red Line’s CV-2 grease is, indeed, a good choice for CV joints.
 It easily handles extremes temperatures and is well-protected against wear.
 On top of that, this is a reasonably-priced product.
 However, it might not necessarily be compatible with other greases you own (especially non-synthetic types).

 There you have it – four outstanding grease products for your steel horse.
 As we learned today, all these lubes have their pros and cons.
 And, I encourage you to go over the list once again and pay extra attention to my recommendations.
 These tips will help you to make the right choice and spend your hard-earned cash on something that’s worth the price.